Dr. Alex Stone, DPT, CSCS

 The Theracup already has a cup attached to it.

-There are two extra glass suction cups, all different sizes.
+There are two extra glass suction cups, each in a different size.
 They have the same height and outer diameter (OD), but each heat cup has a different inside diameter.
-These glass suction cups are meant to work on different muscles.
+These glass suction cups are meant to work on other muscles.

 The glass suction cups’ inner diameters (plastic cups, by the way) are as follows: